PaddlePaddle/book/label_semantic_roles/README.en.md

 Instead of in-depth analysis on semantic information, the goal of Semantic Role Labeling is to identify the relation of predicate and other constituents, e.g., predicate-argument structure, as specific semantic roles, which is an important intermediate step in a wide range of natural language understanding tasks (Information Extraction, Discourse Analysis, DeepQA etc).
 Predicates are always assumed to be given, the only thing is to identify arguments and their semantic roles.

-Standard SRL system mostly build on top of Syntactic Analysis and contains 5 steps:
+Standard SRL system mostly builds on top of Syntactic Analysis and contains 5 steps:

 1. Construct a syntactic parse tree, as shown in Fig. 1
 2. Identity candidate arguments of given predicate from constructed syntactic parse tree.